rust-lang/cargo/src/doc/src/reference/config.md

 > and is the preferred form.
 If both files exist, Cargo will use the file
 > without the extension.

+> **Note:** At present, when being invoked from a workspace, Cargo does not read
+> config files from crates within the workspace. i.e. if a workspace has two
+> crates in it, named `/projects/foo/bar/baz/mylib` and
+> `/projects/foo/bar/baz/mybin`, and there are Cargo configs at
+> `/projects/foo/bar/baz/mylib/.cargo/config.toml`
+> and `/projects/foo/bar/baz/mybin/.cargo/config.toml`, Cargo does not read
+> those configuration files if it is invoked from the workspace root
+> (`/projects/foo/bar/baz/`).

 ### Configuration format

 Configuration files are written in the [TOML format][toml] (like the